ahmedkaludi/ads-for-wp/readme.txt

 Google Api Php Client library used https://github.com/googleapis/google-api-php-client - License URI: https://github.com/googleapis/google-api-php-client/blob/master/LICENSE

 == Changelog ==

+= 1.9.12 (25 October 2019) =

+* New Feature: Need to add Feature of AMP Stories Ads #230
+* New Feature: Expiry by impression count #228
+* Improvement: Need to show Advertisement text after the Ad #283
+* Improvement: Need to improve javascript functionality of adsforwp option panel #251
+* Bug Fixed: Ads are not loading properly on Mobile and Desktop, if we set user targeting #282

 = 1.9.11 (19 October 2019) =